andrew/ultimate-awesome/README.md

 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-notes](https://github.com/jymot/awesome-notes) - Notes.
 - [awesome-creatures](https://github.com/KeyboardInterrupt/awesome-creatures) - A List of Awesome Creatures Sites and Resources!.
+- [awesome-azure-openai-copilot](https://github.com/kimtth/awesome-azure-openai-copilot) - 🔷A curated list of awesome Azure OpenAI🌀and Microsoft Copilot✈️.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 34 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Build real DevOps projects with 31 beginner-friendly challenges.
+- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-csirt](https://github.com/Lalospidey/awesome-csirt) - A list of awesome CSIRT tools and presentations.
 - [awesome-plasma](https://github.com/Lamarkaz/awesome-plasma) - A curated collection of resources for Ethereum Plasma .
 - [awesome-digital-assets](https://github.com/larsulbricht/awesome-digital-assets) - Collection of high-quality resources on blockchain, tokenization, and DLT-based capital markets (EU-Focus).